awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

 #### AWS Lambda functions

-The backend of the FSA application is implemented by using these AWS Lambda functions created by using the AWS SDK for Java v2:
+The backend of the FSA application is implemented by using these AWS Lambda functions created by using the AWS SDK for Java (v2):

-- **ExtractText** - The Lambda function used in the **ExtractText** step.
+- **ExtractText**
-- **AnalyzeSentiment** - The Lambda function used in the **AnalyzeSentiment** step.
+- **AnalyzeSentiment**
-- **TranslateText** - The Lambda function used in the **TranslateText** step.
+- **TranslateText**
-- **fnSynthesizeAudio** - The Lambda function used in the **SynthesizeAudio** step.
+- **fnSynthesizeAudio**

 **Note**: These AWS Lambda names are short names.
 The full names that appear in the AWS Management Console depend on how you configure the provided AWS CDK script.
-Full names appear as NAME}{Function Name}.
+Full names appear as {NAME}{Function Name}.
 For example, **fsa-scmacdon-javascript-fnSynthesizeAudio134971D4-x8Q5178Y4ZBH**.

 ## Create an IntelliJ project